 | Issue labels | conf/label/ |

-You can add your own by placing files in the corresponding custom/conf/ subdirectory.
+custom/conf/ subdirectory.
 Custom files take priority over embedded ones with the same name, so you can also override built-in templates.

 For example, to add a custom .gitignore template that appears in the repository creation form:

-The [repository] PREFERRED_LICENSES option controls which licenses appear at the top of the selection list.
+[repository] PREFERRED_LICENSES option controls which licenses appear at the top of the selection list.
 The names must match filenames in conf/license/ or custom/conf/license/.

 Custom templates and static assets

-You can override any of Gogs’ HTML templates or static assets by mirroring the file structure under custom/.
+You can override any of Gogs’ HTML templates or static assets by mirroring the file structure undercustom/.

 Templates — Place files in custom/templates/ matching the path of the embedded template you want to override.
 See Custom templates for details.